vicentinileonardo/projectschain/README.md

 #### Database (Redis)

-1. Install Redis on your machine by runnng the following command:
+1. Install and run Redis on your machine as a docker container by running the following command:

 ```bash
 docker run -d --name redis-stack \